 Everyone has times when they face challenging situations and find it difficult to cope.
-If you are experiencing a difficult time, or are unwell, it’s important to look after yourself and try and get through.
+If you are experiencing a difficult time, or are unwell, it is important to look after yourself and try to get through it.

 Be careful not to put too much pressure on yourself to carry on as normal.
 You may need to take a break from your usual responsibilities, for example reducing your social activities or workload.
-Take small steps and don’t expect too much of yourself.
+Take small steps and do not expect too much of yourself.
 Try to get enough sleep and eat regularly.
-If you are finding it difficult to cope on your own, don’t be afraid to ask for help.
+If you are finding it difficult to cope on your own, do not be afraid to ask for help.
 For example, you may need time off work or help with day-to-day tasks, such as cleaning or childcare.

 Learn to accept yourself